 You’ll need to interrupt the ladies during nectar flows to monitor their progress.
 Every two to three weeks, check the supers to see if the bees have filled the comb with nectar.

 When the nectar has been cured to the moisture level of 18%, that’s when we start to call the product honey.
 At that point, the bees cap it.
-As you pull out each frame, check to see if the honey has been capped.
+So, as you pull out each frame, check to see if the honey has been capped.

 If you see little droplets with just one shake, then the honey isn’t ready.
 If not, it’s all up for grabs.